AlCh440/SmallBrains/root/index.md

 Super Soukoban is a puzzle video game  in which the player pushes boxes around in a warehouse, trying to get them to storage locations.

+SmallBrains(TM) team were given the task to recreate first levels of this game.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for